top of page

 • Achieve a state of dynamic flow where all perspectives are simultaneously active and interdependent.

-This wholistic approach creates a profound sense of attunement, both internally and externally, making the ALP/Playground not only a practice for deeper communication but a model for creative, empathetic, and intentional living.
+This wholistic approach creates a profound sense of attunement, both internally and externally, making the Playground not only a practice for deeper communication but a model for creative, empathetic, and intentional living.
 By integrating the perspectives of I, YOU, WE, and WORLD through the OperaGame framework, participants learn to navigate the complexities of human interaction and the environments they inhabit with clarity, confidence, and creativity.

 The ALP/Playground Model of the OperaGame: Foundations and Connections